mrverbal/webcal/README.md

 - Create, update and delete events
 - Choose a color for individual events
 - Multi-day events
-- Events are stored in text-file.
+- Events are stored in a text-file.
 No database required